fullcalendar/fullcalendar-docs/_docs-v5/upgrading-from-v4.md

       <ul class='diff-list'>
         <li>
           <a href='dayMinWidth' class='diff-added'>dayMinWidth</a>
           - creates a horizontal scrollbar if day cells get any narrower.
 For daygrid and timegrid views only.
-Requires the <code>@fullcalendar/scrollgrid</code> premium plugin.
+Requires the <code>@fullcalendar/scrollgrid</code> <strong>premium plugin</strong>.
         </li>
       </ul>
     </td>